seanthegeek/powertools/Get-User/README.md

  **Base** (String, Optional)

-The domain/ base object to search in.
+The domain/base object to search in.

 Examples
 --------